fboundy/gagguino2/firmware/controller/README.md

 Gagguino ESP – ESP32 Firmware for Gaggia Classic
 ================================================

-An ESP32-based controller for the Gaggia Classic espresso machine featuring PID temperature control (MAX31865 + PT100), flow/pressure/shot timing, MQTT with Home Assistant discovery, and robust OTA updates.
+An ESP32-based controller for the Gaggia Classic espresso machine featuring PID temperature control (MAX31865 + PT100), flow/pressure/shot timing, an ESP-NOW control link to the front-panel display, and robust OTA updates gated by the operator.

 Features
 --------
-- PID temperature control using MAX31865 (PT100) with anti-windup and derivative on measurement.
+- PID temperature control using MAX31865 (PT100) with anti-windup and derivative-on-measurement.
 - Heater control via time-proportioning PWM windowing.
 - Flow pulses → volume, pressure sampling with moving average, and shot timing.
-- Wi‑Fi + MQTT (PubSubClient) with Home Assistant discovery (sensors, numbers, switch, binary sensors).
-- ArduinoOTA with safety handling (heater disabled during OTA).
+- ESP-NOW telemetry/control channel orchestrated by the display, including automatic channel renegotiation when Wi-Fi roams.
+- Wi‑Fi used solely for OTA updates (opened on demand via the display/Home Assistant bridge).
+- Safe fallback defaults (heater on, pump normal @ 95%, steam dictated by hardware switch) whenever ESP-NOW traffic is lost.

 Hardware / Pinout (ESP32 dev board defaults)
 -------------------------------------------